TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/02_lesson/do_now.md

 <br>
 <br>

-Try to figure out how to convert a string, `'100'` to an integer?
+How would you convert a string, `'100'` to an integer?